tramhao/termusic/README.md

 - Released on: .
 - Refactoring lyric mod to songtag mod.

+### [0.3.3]
+- Released on: August 21, 2021.
+- Run songtag search in parallel to save some time in tageditor.

 ## Implemented features:
 - [x] Music library below ~/Music, can be changed via editing $HOME/.config/termusic/config.toml
 - [x] Pause/Skip